 Birmingham is the second-largest city in England.
-It began as a Saxon village.
+It began as an Anglo-Saxon village.
 In the early 12th century it grew into a town.
 In 1166 the King gave the Lord of the Manor, Peter De Birmingham, the right to hold a weekly market at Birmingham.
 Once a market was up and running merchants and craftsmen came to live in Birmingham and it soon developed into a busy little town.

 In 1250 the people of Birmingham were given the right to hold a fair each Summer.
 In the Middle Ages, a fair was like a market but it was held only once a year.
 Birmingham’s fair attracted buyers and sellers from all over the Midlands.

 Medieval Birmingham became known for its wool industry.
 Wool was woven and dyed in the town.
 By the late 14th century Birmingham was also known for its metalworking industry.
 By then it was also known for leatherworking.
-Leather was tanned then used to make gloves, saddles, bottles, shoes, and many other things.
+Leather was tanned and then used to make gloves, saddles, bottles, shoes, and many other things.